THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Impatience defeats critical thinking and optimal decision-making.
 Leaders who “get things done” may seem like decisive, assertive leaders, but if impatience is their driver, they are likely aggressive rather than assertive.
 Aggression breeds resentment, disengagement, and high employee turnover.

-An indispensable component of human nature, impatience is a controversial trait.
+Impatience is an indispensable component of human nature, but it is a controversial trait.
 Some, like Xerox’s Ursula Burns, may call it a virtue under certain circumstances.
 Others see it as the bane of wise people, causing them to do foolish things.

 From the perspective of leadership coaching and intelligent leadership, impatience is an attempt to force life to deliver answers.
 People trying to wring answers out of life instead of allowing them to unfold at their own pace find that impatience is a weakness.